 Treasures To Grow On shall provide a program of daily activities and relationships that offers opportunities for the developmental growth of each child in the following areas:

-Physical development – including large and small muscles.
+Physical development – including large and small muscle development and self-help skills.

-Social development – including communication skills such as cooperation, sharing, and manners.
+Social development – including communication skills such as cooperation, sharing, problem solving, and manners.

 Emotional development – including positive self-concept.